 What should I do if I see a truck driver driving unsafely?

 It can be difficult for truck drivers to objectively evaluate their own level of fatigue.
 By driving on straight roads for hours at a time, it can cause not only drowsiness but boredom.
 Mental laziness can impair a driver’s response time when it matters the most in preventing a collision.
 If you observe a truck swerving or otherwise driving unsafely, call law enforcement before the driver can cause a serious or even fatal collision with another car on the road.
-If you are a victim, speak with an experienced attorney immediately such as the truck accident lawyer Phoenix AZ locals trust to discuss your case.
+If you are a victim, speak with an experienced attorney immediately to discuss your case.